Breadcrumb

 The growing demand for digital skills in the public sector was studied by researchers at the University of Gothenburg by looking at all job vacancies published by the Swedish Public Employment Service from January 1, 2006 to December 31, 2020.
 The article is available to read in the scientific magazine Information Polity.

-“We looked at all job vacancies computationally and analyzed them.
+“We looked at all job vacancies computationally and analysed them.
 So it’s a sort of complete set.
 It’s not a sample, it’s not a subset, it’s not an opinion.
 We looked altogether at 1,4 million vacancies.
 And I think that sets us apart,” says Vasili Mankevich, Senior Lecturer at the University of Gothenburg, who was involved in the study.

-The project is underway to analyze data from the most recent years (2021-2022) and Vasili Mankevich says that they are always looking for partner actors from both private and academic sector to collaborate with.
+The project is underway to analyse data from the most recent years (2021-2022) and Vasili Mankevich says that they are always looking for partner actors from both private and academic sector to collaborate with.

 The divide creates barriers to important decisions